 The Holy Grail of custom bike building, which theoretically has the potential of being the most satisfying.
 One look at the amount of ‘unfinished projects’ available on various sites though, also hints at the dangers.

 motorcycle is an excellent way of making a bike, your ride.
 Completely altering the look of your wheels by adding or

 This road isn’t for everyone; so don’t get riddled with guilt if you haven’t attempted it yet.
 For a start, it’s a total money pit; forget about it being the cheap way to a chop.
-It can take forever to finish, and you also need a secure, dry, well-lit
+It can take forever to finish and you also need a secure, dry, well-lit

 workspace with a reliable power supply.
-I have seen show-winners built-in tiny sheds – using an electrical extension from the kitchen, but while it is possible to do this, it takes mega-dedication.
+I have seen show-winners, built-in tiny sheds – using an electrical extension from the kitchen.
+But while it is possible to do this, it takes mega-dedication.

-You will also notice that many bike builders, who opt for a ‘ground-up’ build use big V-twin engines.
+You will also notice that many bike builders who opt for a ground-up build use big V-twin engines.
 This is because they’re the only type of engine you can buy new over the counter.
 If you want to create your ideal custom bike using any other kind of engine, it will have to be the power plant out of your own bike, or it’s back to the donor again.

 You can, of course, buy a used engine from a breaker’s yard, however, building a custom bike around it without stripping and rebuilding is Russian roulette.

 Make plenty of sketches.
 Use ideas from different sources; research will save you time and money in the long run.
 Shop around for parts, if you need to fabricate anything, then get a few quotes.
 If you get a new frame made for you, ask what extras you get with it.
 The seller may throw in bearing cups, or an electric box.

 Don’t be over-ambitious with your design.
 Remember, it’s got to be able to go, stop and handle.
 If you haven’t ridden a hardtail before then do so before you blow thousands building one.
 Trust me, you’ll either love it or hate it.